 In-town circulation is impacted by a disconnected roadway system that results in traffic funneling onto just a few streets.
 In addition to the limited regional connections described above, there are a limited number of continuous east-west and north-south options within Sammamish.
-This is attributed to a roadway network that was built incrementally over time by private development, usually in the form of subdivisions centered on cul-de-sacs and dead-end streets, as seen in Figure 8.
+This problem is attributable to a roadway network that was built incrementally over time by private development, usually in the form of subdivisions centered on cul-de-sac streets.
 In other cases, streets are blocked by barricades barring access or are bifurcated by natural features.
-A lack of connectivity can result in drivers having relatively few choices and longer travel times during peak hours.
+A lack of connectivity can result in drivers having relatively few choices, longer travel times, and lead to a system that is overwhelmed during peak hours, in turn frustrating drivers with long wait times at signals and stop signs.